 Bulgarians are mainly Eastern Orthodox, but we follow the Gregorian calendar and for us Christmas is on the 25th of December.
+Other Eastern Orthodox countries like Russia or Serbia, for example, celebrate Christmas on the 7th of January.

 On Christmas Eve we eat only vegan dishes (just like during the fasts) and they have to be an odd number.
 We prepare delicious things like stuffed peppers with rice or beans, grape leaves stuffed with rise, pumpkin dishes and traditional bread.
 The bread usually contains fortunes, which will reveal what the next year holds for each member of the family.
 After dinner is finished we do not put away the dishes.
 They stay on the table during the whole night.
+The traditional belief is that Virgin Mary visits homes during the night and feasts on what is left.
+Just like in the West they leave cookies and milk for Santa.

 Now you know the Bulgarians a little bit better. 🙂 We have amazing customs and traditions and most of them we keep alive.
 You will learn a lot more about the way we celebrate if you join us on our Culture Tour.